JoseLuisZaballa/dashboard/README.md

 ## <a name='api'></a>**API for H&M Dashboard**
 ### Key Features
-Allows you to fetch data from a MySQL database
-Uses Flask and Flask-RESTX libraries to build a RESTful API Returns JSON data format for the API responses and its use for the front end
+Allows you to fetch data from a MySQL database whil using Flask and Flask-RESTX libraries to build a RESTful API.
+It returns JSON data format for the API responses and it is used for the front end.

 ### Installation
 pip install Flask SQLAlchemy Flask-RESTX PyMySQL